 Difference Sonogram vs Ultrasound

-On the other hand, an ultrasound is a diagnostic tool that uses sound waves to create images of internal organs or blood flow.
-It can be used to look for problems with the heart, lungs, or blood vessels.
-Ultrasound is also used to guide procedures such as biopsy or needle aspiration.
+A diagnostic tool called an ultrasound, on the other hand, uses sound waves to provide images of inside organs or blood flow.
+It can be used to check for issues with the blood vessels, heart, or lungs.
+Additionally, ultrasound is utilised to direct procedures like biopsy and needle aspiration.

 Article About:- Health & fitness